TAKE CHARGE

 Self Vs. Mind

 Take charge of your mind in your own hands and then see what happens to your fate and how your destiny is transformed.
-This is what all the enlightened masters have been preaching to the people down the millennia.
+This is what most of the enlightened masters have been preaching to the people down the millennia.
 A significant part of the wisdom imparted by enlightened masters across the ages revolves around conquering the mind.
+Typically, the mind serves as the master, while the self acts as the servant.
 They emphasize that the self should be the master, while the mind should be its servant.
 This reversal is essential for gaining control and understanding.

 Conquering The Mind